Posts

 Image

-I wasn’t poor, being not rich Life was fine, thanks to hope All that changed, owing to muse, With one ‘novel’ passion pure Affairs I had, ten of them Unknown to the lovers of books, Coldshouldered by publishing folk Manuscripts those ten make pillows In my bed to cause nightmares, With hope dead, I can’t dream Now I’m poor, robbed of hope. ---------------------------------------- This was penned before I turned the 'ten' into free ebooks only to add two more. https://bulususmurthy.blogspot.com/2024/08/preeti-venugopalas-april-26-2020-book.html My 'Novel' Account of Human Possibility https://bulususmurthy.blogspot.com/2019/08/my-novel-account-of-human-possibility.html Domain of the Devil - A Satire on Indian English Publishing https://bulususmurthy.blogspot.com/2019/09/domain-of-devil-satire-on-indian.html My maiden 'Novel' Blues https://bulususmurthy.blogspot.com/2019/09/my-maiden-novel-blues.html On Attitude to Money...
+I wasn’t poor, being not rich Life was fine, thanks to hope All that changed, owing to muse, With one ‘novel’ passion pure Affairs I had, dozen of them, Unknown to the lovers of books Shunned as by publishing folks M anuscripts of them make pillows In my bed to cause nightmares, With hope dead, I can’t dream Now I’m poor, robbed of hope. ---------------------------------------- This was penned before I turned the 'twelve' into free ebooks: https://g.co/kgs/eHB8BW https://bulususmurthy.blogspot.com/2024/08/preeti-venugopalas-april-26-2020-book.html My 'Novel' Account of Human Possibility https://bulususmurthy.blogspot.com/2019/08/my-novel-account-of-human-possibility.html Domain of the Devil - A Satire on Indian English Publishing https://bulususmurthy.blogspot.com/2019/09/domain-of-devil-satire-on-indian.html My maiden 'Novel' Blues https://bulususmurthy.blogspot.com/2019/09/my-maiden-novel-blues.h...

 Image